-Initially, Daniel moved to Los Angeles in order to study guitar, composition and sound engineering.
-But mainstream success found him right after graduation when he founded Roxing Kafé, a pop-rock trio that would become a key band in Latin rock of the new millennium.
-Roxing released only one self-titled CD, but found itself touring the U.S. extensively, playing at such legendary venues as House of Blues and the Knitting Factory - and sharing the stage with Latin music stars like Ely Guerra, Jarabe de Palo, Grupo Niche and Aterciopelados.
+Initially, Daniel moved to Los Angeles in order to study composition, film scoring and audio engineering.
+He completed a Bachelor of Music with emphasis in Media Composition from California State University of Northridge, a certificate in Film Scoring from UCLA Extension, and a certificate in Recording Technology from Citrus College.
+But success found him while in school, when he founded Roxing Kafé, a pop-rock trio that would become a key band in Latin rock of the new millennium.
+Roxing Kafé released only one self-titled CD, but found itself touring the U.S and Colombia, playing at such legendary venues as House of Blues and the Knitting Factory - and sharing the stage with Latin music stars like Ely Guerra, Jarabe de Palo, Grupo Niche and Aterciopelados.

 In 2007, Daniel disbanded Roxing Kafé and continued his path as a solo artist, songwriter, composer and producer.
 Daniel has performed hundreds of gigs across the U.S., Colombia, Mexico, Spain and Ireland, releasing 3 records as a solo artist.
 In 2012 he joined Spanish language electro-pop band Cinco Santos, with which he toured across Mexico, hitting the charts with four singles co-written by Daniel.
 Then, in 2017, Daniel co-founded Vikingo!, releasing their hard-hitting rock ‘n roll EP “Set It On Fire”, which has earned outstanding reviews from the press.
 And, he has been producing an album/documentary, “Sound of Us,” aimed at uniting a divided world through making music.
 “Sound of Us” samples everyday sounds collected by people from all walks of life to create songs.